 Based on information provided by Broadridge and MFS, the Trustees reviewed the Fund's total return investment performance as well as the Broadridge performance universe over various time periods.
 The Trustees placed particular emphasis on the total return performance of the Fund's Initial Class shares in comparison to the performance of funds in its Broadridge performance universe over the five-year period ended December 31, 2019, which the Trustees believed was a long enough period to reflect differing market conditions.
-The total return performance of the Fund's Initial Class shares was in the 1st quintile relative to the other funds in the universe for this five-year period (the 1st quintile being the best performers and the 5th quintile being the worst performers).
-The total return performance of the Fund's Initial Class shares was in the 1st quintile for each of the one- and three-year periods ended December 31, 2019 relative to the Broadridge performance universe.
+The total return performance of the Fund's Initial Class shares was in the 4th quintile relative to the other funds in the universe for this five-year period (the 1st quintile being the best performers and the 5th quintile being the worst performers).
+The total return performance of the Fund's Initial Class shares was in the 1st quintile for the one-year period and the 2nd quintile for the three-year period ended December 31, 2019 relative to the Broadridge performance universe.
 Because of the passage of time, these performance results may differ from the performance results for more recent periods, including those shown elsewhere in this report.

-In the course of their deliberations, the Trustees took into account information provided by MFS in connection with the contract review meetings, as well as during investment review meetings conducted with portfolio management personnel during the course of the year regarding the Fund's performance.
-After reviewing these and related factors, the Trustees concluded, within the context of their overall conclusions regarding the investment advisory agreement, that they were satisfied with MFS' responses and efforts relating to investment performance.
+The Trustees expressed concern to MFS about the substandard investment performance of the Fund and the Fund's retail counterpart, MFS Utilities Fund, which has substantially similar investment strategies and experienced substantially similar investment performance as the Fund.
+In the course of their deliberations, the Trustees took into account information provided by MFS in connection with the contract review meetings, as well as during investment review meetings conducted with portfolio management personnel during the course of the year as to MFS' efforts to improve the performance of the Fund and the Fund's retail counterpart.
+In addition, the Trustees requested that they receive a separate update on the Fund's retail counterpart at each of their regular meetings.
+After reviewing these and related factors, the Trustees concluded, within the context of their overall conclusions regarding the investment advisory agreement, that MFS' responses and efforts and plans to improve investment performance were sufficient to support approval of the continuance of the investment advisory agreement for an additional one-year period, but that they would continue to closely monitor the performance of the Fund's retail counterpart.